 The consistency should almost be like a juice rather than a drizzle.
 If you prefer the dressing to have more of a syrupy consistency, half the juice from the lime and orange.

 Mix all the melons, dressing and fresh mint in a medium sized mixing bowl.

 If you like the melon salad to have a lot of dressing left so your guests can slurp it up in the end, serve it in a bowl or a glass.

 If you don’t, make sure you drain the dressing by using a slotted spoon before placing it on the plate.
 Serve immediately so the watermelon doesn’t water too much.

-This is perhaps one of my favourite melon recipes and it is also an easy fruit salad recipe.
+This is perhaps one of my favourite melon recipes hence I keep telling you it’s the best watermelon salad ever!
+To top it off, it is also an easy fruit salad recipe.
 The yellow watermelon creates the subtle tones and its lack of a bright coloured ingredient makes it even more appealing.
 It’s a simple yet pretty ensemble with a dressing that compliments it perfectly.
 Great end to a fabulous dinner party!